IncandescenceSy/project_celosia/CODESTYLE.md

   * In unordered mode, non-last removal is much faster than for an ArrayList.
 But again, this only matters with massive Lists.
 And even in that case, you probably want a Set.
 Also, implementing an unordered remove for a regular List is 2 lines
   * It causes a lot of code compatibility issues and bespoke errors that may not be noticed until much later, and even considering it in the first place instead of instantly defaulting to ArrayList requires you to spend extra time thinking about it
 * General coding conventions
+* More stuff I forgot and will add as I think of it